 Competitiveness and sustainability driving R&D

-Elkem uses its large network of world-leading reseach institutions to predict technological changes.
+Elkem uses its large network of world-leading research institutions to predict technological changes.
 Mutual collaboration with these institutions requires a very high level of expertise within Elkem.